Support for MAXQ1065 in wolfSSL

 For this reason we have introduced the possibility to build wolfBoot as a library.
 Instead of providing the entire bootloader implementation, including build-up, staging, specific hardware access and customized flows, ‘wolfBoot as library’ is completely portable anywhere and provides easy interfaces to parse the manifest header, check versioning, verify an image loaded or mapped in memory for integrity and authenticity against the provided keystore.
 The key tools on the hosts can be used exactly in the same way as with the full wolfBoot installation, as the format remains the same and it is completely independent from the hardware or the architecture.
 To learn more about using wolfBoot as a library, check the documentation page about the library API.

 Find out more about wolfBoot!
 Download the source code and documentation from our download page], or clone the repository from github.
-If you have any questions, comments or suggestions, send us an email at facts@wolfssl.com.
+If you have any questions or run into any issues, contact us at facts@wolfssl.com, or call us at +1 425 245 8247.

 wolfCrypt JCE Provider and JNI Wrapper 1.5.0 Now Available